CloudNativeInfra/cni/en/ch01-what-is-cloud-native-infrastructure.md

 Running your infrastructure in a cloud does not make your infrastructure cloud native.
 IaaS still requires infrastructure management.
 Outside of purchasing and managing physical resources, you can—and many companies do—treat IaaS identically to the traditional infrastructure they used to buy and rack in their own datacenters.

 Even without “racking and stacking,” there are still plenty of operating systems, monitoring software, and support tools.
-Automation tools3 have helped reduce the time it takes to have a running application, but oftentimes ingrained processes can get in the way of reaping the full benefit of IaaS.
+Automation tools have helped reduce the time it takes to have a running application, but oftentimes ingrained processes can get in the way of reaping the full benefit of IaaS.

 ## Platform as a Service